+Guidelines for Ensuring the Quality of Information Disseminated to the Public

+Main Page ~ Federal Register Notice ~ Table of Contents ~ Part 1

+Part 2: ACF ~ AOA ~ AHRQ ~ CDC/ATSDR: NCHS ~ CMS ~ FDA ~ HRSA ~ IHS ~ NIH ~ SAMHSA ~ OS

-E. Centers for Medicare & Medicaid Services Draft Guidelines for Ensuring the Quality of Information Disseminated to the Public Contents - I. Agency Mission - II.
-Scope and Applicability of Guidelines - III.
-Types of Information Disseminated - IV.
-Types of Dissemination Methods - V. CMS Policies, Standards and Processes for Ensuring the Quality of Information Disseminated to the Public - VI.
-Agency Administrative Complaint Process - VII.
-Influential Scientific, Financial and Statistical Information I. Agency Mission The Centers for Medicare & Medicaid Services (CMS) administers the Medicare program, providing health care security and choice for aged and disabled people in this country.
+E. Centers for Medicare & Medicaid Services

+- I. Agency Mission

+- II.
+Scope and Applicability of Guidelines

+- III.
+Types of Information Disseminated

+- IV.
+Types of Dissemination Methods

+- V. CMS Policies, Standards and Processes for Ensuring the Quality of Information Disseminated to the Public

+- VI.
+Agency Administrative Complaint Process

+- VII.
+Influential Scientific, Financial and Statistical Information

+I. Agency Mission

+The Centers for Medicare & Medicaid Services (CMS) administers the Medicare program, providing health care security and choice for aged and disabled people in this country.
 Jointly with the State governments, CMS administers the Medicaid program and the State Children's Health Insurance Program (SCHIP).
 CMS is the largest purchaser of health care in the United States -- our programs account for more than one third of the dollars spent on health care in the U.S. economy.
 In 2001, CMS programs provided health care coverage for 70 million people -- nearly one out of every four Americans.

 In administering the Medicare, Medicaid and SCHIP, CMS activities are performed with one thing in mind: a commitment to the people who rely upon our programs for access to and quality of the health care they need.
 CMS' mission, though complex in execution, is simply stated: We assure health care security for beneficiaries.
 And our vision is no less ambitious: In the stewardship of our programs, we lead the Nation's health care system toward improved health for all.

 CMS could not accomplish its mission by working alone.
 We work in partnership with many other organizations and individuals: other Federal and State agencies, and Territorial and Tribal governments; private-sector contractors; health plans, practitioners, and health care facilities; professional organizations, academia, and advocacy groups; and beneficiaries and their families.

 II.
-Scope and Applicability of Guidelines The OMB Guidelines apply to official substantive information (endorsed or authorized by CMS) that is released on or after October 1, 2002.
-This section identifies the types of information covered by the Guidelines, and also lists the types of information that are exempt.
-A. Information Covered Information that IS subject to the Information Quality Guidelines includes:
+Scope and Applicability of Guidelines

+CMS will ensure that disseminated information meets the standards of quality set forth in the OMB, HHS and CMS guidelines.
+It is CMS's goal to ensure and maximize the quality, objectivity, utility, and integrity of information that it disseminates to the public.
+We strive to provide information that is accurate, reliable, clear, complete, unbiased, and useful.
+We are committed to integrating the principle of information quality into every phase of information development, including creation, collection, maintenance, and dissemination.

+The pre-dissemination review described in the guidelines only applies to substantive information disseminated on or after October 1, 2002.
+The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.

+A. Information Covered

+Information that IS subject to the Information Quality Guidelines includes:

-statistics and information designed for public dissemination to help CMS program beneficiaries make informed choices statistical or actuarial information studies and summaries prepared for public dissemination to inform the public about the impact of CMS programs studies and summaries prepared for use in formulating broad program policy.
+- statistics and information designed for public dissemination to help CMS program beneficiaries make informed choices - statistical or actuarial information - studies and summaries prepared for public dissemination to inform the public about the impact of CMS programs - studies and summaries prepared for use in formulating broad program policy.

 To correct information that is subject to the Information Quality Guidelines, please follow the procedure for correcting CMS information outlined in Section VI of this notice.

-B. Information Not Covered Information that is NOT subject to the Information Quality Guidelines includes:
+B. Information Not Covered

+Information that is NOT subject to the Information Quality Guidelines includes: